nadgowdas/cargo/README.md

 $ pip install Flask flask-restful
 ```

 2) etcd

-Server uses `etcd` for storing the migration metadata.
+Cargo server uses `etcd` for storing the migration metadata.
 You can either download and install `etcd` on the server or
 you can simply instantiate a new etcd container.

 3) etcd python client